 Can you look up marriage or divorce records in Bronx County?

 Yes.
-Bronx marriage records from 1908 forward are held by the NYC Department of Health and Mental Hygiene (DOHMH) Vital Records office — not by the Bronx County Clerk or the New York State DOH, which handles upstate records separately.
-Divorce case indexes are accessible through OCA e-Courts with Bronx County selected.
-The Bronx County Clerk maintains civil Supreme Court records including judgments and divorce decrees.
+Bronx marriage records from 1908 forward are held by the NYC Department of Health and Mental Hygiene (DOHMH) Vital Records office at nyc.gov/health — not by the Bronx County Clerk or New York State DOH, which handles upstate records separately.
+Recent marriage licenses for all five NYC boroughs are issued by the NYC Office of the City Clerk.
+Divorce case indexes are accessible through OCA e-Courts with Bronx County selected at no cost.
+Full divorce documents require contact with the Bronx County Clerk.

 Can I use these searches for jobs, housing, or insurance decisions?